Skip to main content

 Retrieval Pipeline

-CoreCube's retrieval pipeline transforms a user query into a grounded, cited answer by combining hybrid search, reranking, and context assembly before passing anything to an LLM.
+CoreCube's retrieval pipeline transforms a user query into a grounded, cited answer by composing the active preset pipeline, running scoped hybrid search, applying query/chunk tools, and assembling context before passing anything to an LLM.

 Pipeline overview